741 Colonel Ledyard Highway

 he was making was that in past years that if about 200 voters said “Yes” the town got their

 budget.
-Therefore, he stated questioned those who have said that the 700 people that voted
+Therefore, he questioned those who have said that the 700 people that voted “No” at

-No” at this year’s Second Budget Referendum was not a mandate, when they were looking
+this year’s Second Budget Referendum was not a mandate, when they were looking at the

-people’s frustration, because this year, for some reason, they decided to let people know.
-He
+frustration, because this year, for some reason, they decided to let people know.
+He stated

-stated right now a lot of people did not know everything , but the point was that more people
+right now a lot of people did not know everything , but the point was that more people came

-came out.
-Therefore, he stated out of the 1,100 people who showed up at the polls that 700
+out.
+Therefore, he stated out of the 1,100 people who showed up at the polls that 700 people

-people voted “No”; noting that in past years that out of the 400 - 500 people who showed up
+voted “No”; noting that in past years that out of the 400 - 500 people who showed up at the

-at the polls that maybe 200 people voted “No”.
-He stated the difference was not only did
+polls that maybe 200 people voted “No”.
+He stated the difference was not only did 1,300

-1,100 came back for the Second Referendum yesterday on June 10, 2025 to tell them what
+came back for the Second Referendum yesterday on June 10, 2025 to tell them what they

 Therefore, he stated that the Town Council needed to ask themselves some questions and get